 Whether we admit it or not, we all do it.
 Maybe it's just a little pinch of the dough as we tell ourselves we are just making sure it's good.
 Maybe you unashamedly just grab the bowl and eat the dough while you binge Netflix.
 But, there are risks to eating that dough and we also all know that, too.

-But luckily, there are ways to make safe-to-eat cookie dough, and I have all the information you need right here.
+If you want to make sure you can indulge without worry, this recipe has you covered because there are ways to make safe-to-eat cookie dough, and I have all the information you need right here.

 Is eating cookie dough safe?